SlangLab-NU/torgo_inference_on_cluster/README.md

 #### Running Docker Locally
 Run the following command to run the dockerfile:
-`docker run finetune.py F01 --epochs 1 --debug`
+`docker run finetune.py F01 --num_epochs 1 --debug`

 #### Running Docker on the Cluster (on user_name@xfer.discovery.neu.edu)
 Load singularity on the Cluster